Home » Drilling Problems » Lost Circulation Material In Drilling

 Lost Circulation Material In Drilling

 Formation losses usually account for most of the additional costs when actual drilling fluid costs exceed estimated figures, which is why so much effort goes into preventing down-hole losses in the first place.
-If offset data is known, then wells can be designed to isolate lost-circulation zones behind casing before drilling deeper formations that require higher mud densities.
-However, this is not always possible and a range of Lost Circulation Material (LCM) treatments are available to try to prevent or cure formation losses in drilling oil & gas wells, which will be discussed later.
+If offset data is available, we can design the well to isolate lost-circulation zones behind casing pipe before drilling deeper formations requiring higher mud densities.
+However, this is not always possible.
+A range of Lost Circulation Material (LCM) treatments are available to prevent or cure formation losses in drilling oil & gas wells, which we will discuss later.

 We recommend visiting the following links for a complete understanding of the loss of circulation problem: